 Demand for professionals who can make sense of big health data and IT systems is growing along with expanded career opportunities for community health workers and health educators.
-In fact, employment for these two occupations is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations.1
+In fact, employment for these two occupations is projected to grow 16 percent between 2016 and 2026, much faster than the average for all occupations.1

 Because the need for trained public health professionals is growing, the demand for more public health education programs also surges.

 To help address this need, the University of Missouri is launching two public health programs – both 100 percent online.
 The School of Health Professions now offers a bachelor of health science in public health and the School of Medicine will open in January 2019 a graduate certificate in informatics for public health.

 Demand for new graduates: informatics for public health

 This 12-credit-hour graduate certificate provides a unique focus on the development, adoption and application of informatics solutions in the public health arena.
 The program takes an interdisciplinary approach and is a collaboration between the School of Medicine and the School of Health Professions at Mizzou.